 Now let’s discuss in what environments and situations these accommodations can be used.

 Corporate & Company-Wide Communications

 During the training process, providing captioning on all training videos will not only make them accessible to the deaf, it can actually help all new hires retain more information.
-It is important that deaf/HoH employees have access to all training materials to have a fair chance at succeeding in their new job.
+It is important that employees who are Deaf or hard of hearing have access to all training materials to have a fair chance at succeeding in their new job.